sevvalates/TicTacToe/README.md

 - **Move Navigation:** Jump to any move in the game's history to view the board at that point.
 - **Draw Detection:** Displays a message if the game ends in a draw.
 - **Ascending/Descending Order Toggle:** Sort the move history list in ascending or descending order.
+- **Restart Button:** A "Restart Game" button is provided to reset the game state back to its initial condition.

 ## Installation